4x payments, no fees – Scalapay

 Made in Portugal

-When and how should I sharpen my knives?
+When and how should I sharpen my knife?

 The chef's knife is the most versatile knife in your kitchen.
-If you only have one, this should be it.
-Perfect for chiseling, slicing, chopping, and dicing meat, fish, vegetables, and fruit, it's perfect for chopping, dicing, and dicing meat, fish, vegetables, and fruit.
+If you could only have one, this should be it.
+Perfect for mincing, slicing, chopping, and dicing meat, fish, vegetables, and fruit.

 Customer Reviews